catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 ---

 Summary:
-In this sermon, the speaker expounds on the three times Jesus said, "when you pray..." in Matt 6.
+In this sermon, the speaker explores the three times Jesus said, "when you pray..." in Matt 6.
 1. When we pray, let's not put on a show.
 2. When we pray, it is a private matter between us and God.
 3. When we pray, let's not use vain repetitions.